Raghav2018/SecondLife/README.md

 Responsive web project with an aim to bring down the number of deaths caused by motor vehicle accident in a developing country like India.

-Around 500k road accidents happen every year in India.
-More than 40k people lose their life and up to 600k suffer from grievous injuries.
-The average time it takes for a victim to get medical help is more than one hour because of several reasons like sortage of ambulance, less para-medical faculty, high traffic and many others.
-If a victim is provided with the necessary care within 15-30 mins of the accident, termed as 'Golden Hour', many victims may survive.
+Around 500 thousand road accidents happen every year in India.
+More than 40 thousand people lose their life and up to 600 thousand suffer from grievous injuries.
+The average time it takes for a victim to get medical help is more than an hour due to several reasons like shortage of emergency services and para-medical faculty, high traffic, and many others.
+If a victim is provided with the necessary care within 15-30 mins of the accident, also known as 'Golden Hour', many more victims might survive.

-As honorable Supreme court of India has recently approved 'Good Samaritan' laws, one can use this web application to find nearest trauma center to help accident victims.
+As the honorable Supreme court of India has recently approved 'Good Samaritan' laws, one can use this web application to find the nearest trauma center to help accident victims.
 [Source](http://timesofindia.indiatimes.com/india/Supreme-Court-approves-Centres-guidelines-to-protect-good-samaritans/articleshow/51611949.cms)

 **Pilot city** - **Bengaluru, Karnataka, India**